Last update: 06/06/2024

 Benches manufactured from recycled cards at Santander Group City.

-Customers who want to hand in expired or inactive cards can insert them into an ATM (in countries where the service is available) or drop them in the recycling boxes found at branches Poland, Portugal, Spain and the UK.
+Customers who want to hand in expired or inactive cards can insert them into an ATM (in countries where the service is available) or drop them in the recycling boxes found at branches in Poland, Portugal, Spain and the UK.
 The bank will collect, transport and process the expired cards.

 Cards and sustainability